Joseph Riepel

 Joseph Riepel (Rainbach im Mühlkreis, 22 January 1709 - Regensburg, 23 October 1782) was an Austrian-born German music theorist, composer and violinist.
 Riepel is known for his theoretical work, especially for his innovations in theory of melody and form.
 Riepel's writings form one of the foundations for the theory of composition of the later 18th century.
 He was violin teacher to František Xaver Pokorný.

 Riepel was the son of a farmer and innkeeper.
 He attended the Jesuit College in Steyr and began philosophical studies in Linz and Graz, but distinguished himself early on as a violinist.
 In 1735–1736 he toured the Balkan Peninsula as valet of General Alexander Graf d'Ollone in the 7th Austrian war against the Turks.
 From 1739 to 1745 he lived in Dresden, where he claims to have regularly frequented Jan Dismas Zelenka and the concertmaster Johann Georg Pisendel had by his own admission and received his first real musical training here.
 After living in Poland and Vienna, in 1749 he was band master at the court of the Princes of Thurn and Taxis in Regensburg, where he spent the rest of his life and created his theoretical writings and the majority of his compositions.

+Riepel’s major theoretical work, Anfangsgründe zur musicalischen Setzkunst (“Foundations of Musical Composition”) consists of ten chapters, of which five were published in his lifetime (1752–1768), two were published posthumously (1786), and three remain in manuscript.
+His treatise on musical text setting, Harmonisches Sylbenmaß (“Harmonious Syllable Measurement”), was published in 1776.

+The text of Riepel’s Anfangsgründe takes the form of a dialog between the Preceptor and his student, the Discantist, carried on in an informal manner, including humor and homespun expressions using regional dialect.
+Although the Preceptor generally articulates Riepel’s views, occasionally the Discantist is made to say something useful or correct.
+And occasionally his complaints or objections go unanswered.
+In fact, Riepel deliberately leaves some issues unresolved and significant points only hinted at.
+A full understanding of Riepel’s teaching requires interpretation of his musical examples, many of which convey essential points that remain unspoken.

+The main points raised in the first chapter may be summarized as follows.
+Phrase symmetry is preferred, especially phrases of four bars.
+Clarity and order are prime values.
+Themes should be distinctive and recognizable.
+A balance between call and response should be created at several different levels of phrase hierarchy.
+Varying degrees of closure should be carefully controlled.
+Thematic recapitulation is normally required.
+Rising and falling melodic contours should be created over the course of several phrases.
+Motives should be elaborated by other than mere sequential continuation.
+"Sweet repetition clauses" that are more melodious, memorable, and harmonically stable than surrounding material are good for repetition.
+Homophonic texture is preferred.
+Adjacent phrases should be differentiated by contrasting types of melodic activity: smoking phrases are best at the beginning, singing phrases are best in the middle, and running phrases are best toward the end of periods.